Gethe/wow-ui-source/README.markdown

   * Battleground queues are undergoing significant changes and are not currently operational.

-  * Gnome and troll characters have a broken background displayed as well as a LUA error at the character selection and creation screens.
-Having either a gnome or troll character can cause newly created characters to not display on the character list until it is refreshed by logging out and back in, switching realms and then switch back, or logging into and back out of the realm.

   * Players are currently unable to create new worgen characters.

   * Selecting high Liquid Detail when using Geforce 6 & 7 series video cards